brayvid/elevator-simulator/README.md

 # Elevator Simulator

-An interactive, graphical elevator simulation built with Java using Swing.
+An interactive graphical elevator simulation written in Java with Swing GUI.
 The simulation implements a target-based collective LOOK algorithm to schedule elevator sweeps, manage priority queues, and coordinate passenger boarding.

 ## Directory Structure